NiftyLeague/nifty-fe-monorepo/apps/docs/docs/faq/comics.md

 <details>
 <summary>Can I still claim comics?</summary>

 No, all claims are now closed.
-Comics are available on secondary marketplaces such as [OpenSea](https://opensea.io/collection/nifty-league-comics)
+Comics are available on Immutable zkEVM secondary marketplaces such as [TokenTrove](https://tokentrove.com/collection/NiftyLeague)

 The snapshot for Comics 5 and 6 was taken at [Ethereum Block 14115835](https://etherscan.io/block/14115835).
 Each DEGEN held at the snapshot received a comic 5 claim.
 Each tribe set, and meta background, received a comic 6 claim.
 Legendary DEGENs held at the snapshot received a claim for two comic 6s.